 At its May open Board meeting, NCUA announced that it would conduct a comprehensive review and modernization of content in the Call Report and Credit Union Profile.
 NCUA will gather information through a public comment-and-review process and will create an internal working group that will consult with stakeholders.
 The process could also include online surveys, focus groups, workshops and other activities.

-In its request for information, available online here (opens new window), NCUA is seeking stakeholder input in several specific areas, including:
+In its request for information, available online here (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , NCUA is seeking stakeholder input in several specific areas, including:

 - What specific areas of the Call Report and Credit Union Profile do users find challenging;